-Individual observation and feedback - Every other week an ASE instructor will observe each ITA's class or lab.
-Up to seven observations will be videotaped and analyzed.
-On alternate weeks the ITA will meet with the instructor for feedback on strengths and weaknesses noted during the observation.
+Individual observation and feedback - Every week an ASE instructor will observe one of your recorded zoom classes.
+Up to five recorded teaching observations will be observed and analyzed.
+After we have a chance to review your recorded teaching, we will meet to discuss strengths and weaknesses noted during the observation.
 Individual needs in areas such as pronunciation, grammar, fluency, and clarity will be addressed in the conferences.